Watch the video tutorial below or scroll down for the written instructions

 If you are using one strip for this section the you will skip this step

-- Continue to sew the squares together in rows until the squares in each of the rows is joined.
+- Continue to sew the squares together in rows until the squares in each of the rows are joined.

 - The next step is to join the rows.
 I generally join the bottom two rows first.
 Place one row on top of the other, right sides together.
 And sew them together with a 1/4″ seam.